fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/operating_modes.md

 {% autocrossref %}

-An alternative approach detailed in the [original Bitcoin paper][bitcoinpdf] is a client that only downloads the headers of blocks during the initial syncing process and then requests transactions from full nodes as needed.
+An alternative approach detailed in the [original Fabcoin paper][fabcoinpdf] is a client that only downloads the headers of blocks during the initial syncing process and then requests transactions from full nodes as needed.
 This scales linearly with the height of the block chain at only 80 bytes per block header, or up to 4.2MB per year, regardless of total block size.

 As described in the white paper, the merkle root in the block header along with a merkle branch can prove to the SPV client that the transaction in question is embedded in a block in the block chain.
 This does not guarantee validity of the transactions that are embedded.
 Instead it demonstrates the amount of work required to perform a double-spend attack.